-

 Faecal Immunochemical Test (FIT)

-The Faecal Immunochemical Test (also known as the FIT kit) is a modern and effective screening test, aiming to detect asymptomatic individuals at an early stage (when treatment is more likely to be effective) and those with polyps.
+The Faecal Immunochemical Test (also known as the FIT kit) is a modern and effective screening test, aiming to detect bowel cancer in asymptomatic individuals at an early stage (when treatment is more likely to be effective) and those with polyps.

 Evidence suggests that using FIT in the bowel screening programme has increased uptake by 8-10%.
 Using the kit takes just a few minutes, and is an easy and effective way to screen for early bowel cancer.
 The initial sensitivity threshold for FIT is 120µg/g.